 way in which regular expression matching is performed, for example the value

 XSLT 3.0 removes the restriction that the regular expression must not be one that matches a zero-length string, so this is now allowed since Saxon 9.6.

 Saxon allows the flags attribute to contain ";j" or ";n" at the end, to indicate that the Java or .NET regular expression engine should be used in preference to Saxon's own regular expression engine.
 When this option is used, the rules for regular expressions will be the rules from Java or .NET, rather than the XPath-defined rules.

-xsl:analyze-string element is new in XSLT 2.0.
-It applies a regular expression to
+xsl:analyze-string element applies a regular expression to a

-a supplied string value.
-The string is split into a sequence of substrings, each of which is
+supplied string value.
+The string is split into a sequence of substrings, each

 When processing matching substrings, it is possible to call the

-There are examples of this element in the XSLT 2.0 Working Draft.
+Examples of this element can be found in the XSLT 3.0 Specification.